ethantmcgee/native-web-demo/README.md

 1. Go to Cloudflare (or any other lambda provider).
 1. Create a new Worker.
 1. Paste the provided script (with your key) into the definition and deploy.
-1. The provided URL should be placed at the top of the `search-base.ts` file in the `frontend/src/` folder.
+1. The provided URL should be placed at the top of the `youtube-search.ts` file in the `frontend/src/components` folder.

 ## Backend API Details